 - Many women with STIs are asymptomatic and don’t realize they’re infected.
 But women who undergo an abortion with an untreated STI are up to 25% more likely to develop Pelvic Inflammatory Disease (PID) following the abortion procedure.

 - PID can lead to serious health issues including infertility, ectopic pregnancy, abscess formation and chronic pelvic pain.

-Call or request an appointment online us today for free STI testing and treatment
+Call or request an appointment online us today for STD testing for women and men

 If you think you and/or your partner has an STI/STD or you’re at risk for having an STI/STD, call us today to schedule your free STI testing and treatment appointment.
 Our centers are located in Central PA (Harrisburg, Middletown, and New Cumberland).

 Morning Star offers men and women free testing and treatment for chlamydia, gonorrhea, syphilis and HIV.